StoutsHonor/GP-Scavenger/README.md

 - Google Play Services is required on the device.
 (Adding Google Player Services to Genymotion emulator: http://opengapps.org/, x86 platform, Android 6.0, nano variant.
 Drop the zip file into the running emulator)
 - AndroidManifeset.xml is already updated with appropriate information (refer to Google API docs if needed)

-#### Build the app to a physical device running Android:
-- To Be Written

 #### Build the app to an emulator:
 - in terminal: navigate within the client folder and install app dependencies with npm install.
 - have at least 1 instance of an emulator running the correct android version